Desonide (On the skin)

 If you notice these less serious side effects, talk with your doctor:

-- Mild burning, dryness, peeling, redness, itching, or irritation of your skin.
+- Mild burning, stinging, or irritation of your skin

 If you notice other side effects that you think are caused by this medicine, tell your doctor